 In 2000, Peter Palivos was presented with the Gortynian Society Distinguished Award of Excellence.

-In 2003, Peter Palivos received an award from Pope John Paul and Father Clemens for his contributions to Catholic Charities.
+In 2003, Peter Palivos received an award from Pope John Paul and Father George Clements for his contributions to Catholic Charities.

 In 2016, Peter Palivos was honored with an invited to dinner by U.S. civil rights hero Rep. John Lewis.

 In 2017, Peter Palivos was invited to an Athens meeting with Greek Prime Minister Alexis Tsipras.